 - Cherry pit

-- Canned cherries (there is usually sugar added)
+- Canned cherries (there is usually sugar added and artificial color)

 - Cherry wood

 While there are no amazing health benefits, they are low in fat and calories which and are filled with vitamins like C, A and vitamin K.

 They also offer your rabbit antioxidants like choline and beta-carotene which can be good for them.

 They also contain fiber which can actually be good for the digestive system.